rxseven/onigiri-webapp/README.md

 2. Copy self-signed certificate from GitHub repository
 3. Add a custom domain name to the local Hosts file
 4. Create Docker Compose configuration file
-5. Run the app on the terminal!
+5. Run the app in the terminal

 ### Prerequisites